• Skip to primary navigation

 Shrimp Étouffée

-It's also important not to overcook the shrimp.
-The shrimp will only take 5 minutes over the heat, two minutes in the beginning and three minutes towards the end.
-The shrimp will be in the gravy for a little longer as the Étouffée is finished with butter.
+• Overcooked shrimp turn tough and rubbery.
+In this recipe, we cook the shrimp for only 5 minutes on the heat (2 minutes in the beginning and 3 minutes towards the end).
+Off the heat, the shrimp stay in the gravy for a little longer as the EtouffĂ©e is finished with butter.
 That's all it takes to get perfect plump and tender shrimp.
-Perfectly cooked shrimp make all the difference.

 Here’s What You Need

-Ingredients for Shrimp Étouffée
+Ingredients for Shrimp Etouffee.

 coupon for Le Bon Papa Creole Seasoning